algoflows/onvu-stream/README.md

 Design a simple web application that plays a video delivered by MPEG-Dash.
 It should store metadata about the video in the backend which is exposed by an API.
 Support your design with sample code and documentation.

 ### Platform
-- [ ] Provision S3 storage bucket for video storage
 - [ ] Provision dynamodb table to store video metadata
-- [ ] Create lambda to returned signed url for for video upload
-- [ ] Video upload using aws presigned url
-- [ ] Lambda store video metadata user generated metadata dynamodb table
+- [ ] Provision Lambda to store video metadata in dynamodb table
+- [ ] Provision lambda to get all videos
-- [ ] S3 event trigger successful upload to s3
+- [ ] Provision lambda to get single video ref

 ### Frontend
 - [x] Scaffold Nextjs app